cedarbdd/cedar/README.markdown

 # Quick start

-* Install the Xcode command line tools package (Under the Preferences tab 'Downloads') if you haven't already done so.
+* Install the Xcode command line tools package (Under the Preferences tab 'Downloads') if you haven't already done so
 * Run the following in a terminal:

 ```